John O'Leary (Canadian football)

-John O'Leary (born July 10, 1954) is a former Grey Cup champion running back who played three seasons for the Montreal Alouettes of the Canadian Football League (CFL), winning a Grey Cup Championship.
+John Harold O'Leary (July 10, 1954 – September 6, 2026) was an American professional football player who was a running back for three seasons with the Montreal Alouettes of the Canadian Football League (CFL), winning a Grey Cup championship in the 1977 season.

-Coming from football powerhouse the University of Nebraska–Lincoln, O'Leary had three successful seasons with the Alouettes, rushing for 2,023 yards and catching another 1,217 yards, and scoring 17 touchdowns.
+After playing college football for the Nebraska Cornhuskers, O'Leary had three successful seasons with the Alouettes, rushing for 2,023 yards and catching another 1,217 yards, and scoring 17 touchdowns.

+O'Leary died in Omaha, Nebraska, on September 6, 2026, at the age of 72.